Required Immunization and Prematriculation Guidelines

 - Tdap booster must be within past 10 years

 - Polio childhood series 1 dose must be on or after 4th birthday plus any boosters you have received

-- Meningococcal Quadrivalent (ACWY) vaccine given on or after 16th birthday or waiver must be signed.
+- Meningococcal Quadrivalent (ACWY) vaccine given on or after 16th birthday

 - Varicella (chickenpox) a history of chickenpox disease, 2 doses of vaccine or positive varicella titer results